hirschmann/nbfc/README.md

 #### Build on Linux
 _Linux support is still experimental!_

-If mono is not available on you machine, install the complete package:<br/>
+If mono is not available on your machine, install the complete package:<br/>
 `sudo apt-get install mono-complete`

 To build the solution, first navigate to the cloned repo:<br/>